hesco/cpanm-puppet-provider/README.md

 hesco: it seems to include methods useful for package query functions as well

+Further on the question of querying an installation about its installed packages, this evening I finally removed perlbrew and installed plenv, an item which has been on my to-do list for several months now.

+plenv list-modules

+will provide a list of modules installed in the current perl installation.
+To that functionality I would want to add a means for querying for:

+module version              # $VERSION of installed module module version-latest       # latest version available upstream module installation path    # absolute path to installation module packlist-path        # absolute path to .packlist module deps                 # dependencies on perl modules module deps-external        # dependencies on non perl resources module deps-testing         # dependencies used for testing module deps-build           # dependenccies used for building module module provides-commands    # what cli tools are provided module provides-modules     # what modules are provided module provides-methods     # what public methods are exposed module provides-functions   # what public functions are exposed module author               # principal author(s) module maintainer           # and their contact information module release-date         # for the current version module cpan-url             # what it says module metacpan-url         # self-explanatory module test-results         # url to published smoke test results module repo                 # url for a publically accessible vcs repository module issues               # open bug count and
+                            # preferred means for issue tracking
+module irc                  # server and channels supporting
+                            # module users or development

 ; Thanks to alnewkirk on #perl-help channel
 ; http://pastie.org/8443394